Denperidge-Redpencil/semantic-docs/README.md

 ```

 ## Should this be used?
-(This will not go over cons that can be fixed with more development time.
-Things like the current lack of styling etc.)

 ### Pros:
 - While currently implemented for GitHub, adapting this for a different host should require minimal effort.